Calendar of Events

 Lunch is served as part of our Empower Hour, so reservations are required.

 To make a reservation: contact Elizabeth Alvandi, Advancement Assistant, at (828) 254-7206 ext.
-103 or [email protected]
+103 or [email protected].

 WNCAP (Western North Carolina AIDS Project) Dedicated to preventing new cases of HIV/AIDS and promoting self-sufficiency in people living with HIV.
 WNCAP provides HIV-related client support, prevention, education and advocacy activities guided by the belief that all people are entitled to equal access to health care and disease prevention.